How to write a proposal rejection letter to a vendor

 4. Offer to give more specific feedback.
 For RFPs with larger vendor pools it may not be realistic to include individual feedback.
-However, offer to provide additional information upon request.
+However, offer to provide additional information upon request via an RFP debrief.
 We all want to get better and your feedback will help make the vendor more competitive in the future, which eventually means better rates and service for your business.

 5. Keep it professional and optimistic.
 Your letter should have a helpful, professional tone.
 While you want to provide general feedback, don’t get too lost in the nitty gritty details.
 Try to strike a balance between being polite and firm.